 author’s note

-My kids are obsessed with red sauce and noodles—they’d eat them every single day if I let them!
-So I’ve had to get a little creative with how I serve them up.
-Some days it’s turkey or classic spaghetti bolognese, and other days I turn to these tried-and-true stuffed shells with sausage or chicken parm stuffed shells.
+My kids are obsessed with spaghetti.
+They’d eat it every single day if I let them, haha!
+So I’ve had to get a little creative to keep dinner from feeling like the same meal on repeat.
+Some nights I make my classic spaghetti bolognese or turkey bolognese, and other nights I turn to these tried-and-true Stuffed Shells with Sausage!

 Quick Tip

-To add more veggies and flavor to these stuffed shells with sausage, sauté finely diced carrots, celery, and/or green pepper with the onion.
-You can also use frozen mirepoix for ease.
+For more flavor in these Stuffed Shells with Sausage, sauté finely diced carrots, celery, and/or green pepper with the onion.

 Featured Comment